 The primary revenue source for public utility activities is user fees.
-In the case of water and wastewater, the levels of usage are volatile and based on climatic conditions, as well as types of consumer base.
+In the case of water and wastewater, the levels of usage are volatile and based on climatic conditions, as well as consumer types.
 If the season is mild and wet, water use is lower than during high heat and drought conditions.

 The graph on the next page depicts actual and projected billed water consumption for the City's water utility.
-Last year's consumption increased by 13% over 2021, and is projected to remain closer to the historical average for years 2023 through 2027.
+Last year's consumption decreased by 3.9% over 2022 and is projected to remain closer to the historical average for years 2024 through 2027.

-Utility rates were increased by 3% for 2022 after three years without an increase.
-Staff recommends 3% per year increase from 2023-2027 to cover operating expenses and debt cost, particularly with the Wastewater Treatment Plant Project planned to begin in 2024.
+Utility rates were increased by 3% for 2023.
+Staff recommends 3% per year increase from 2024-2027 to cover operating expenses and debt cost, particularly with the Wastewater Treatment Plant Project planned to begin in 2024.